DDMAL/SIMSSA-Licensing/README.md

 This repo includes:

+* July 2020 slides for the Licensing Hackathon

+* May 2020 introduction to Creative Commons licensing for symbolic scores

-* May 2019: slides from my (Emily Hopkins') presentations on Wed.
-May 1 2019 -- the HR intro, the SIMSSA overview, and the software licensing introduction.
+* May 2019 (summer training slides): HR intro, the SIMSSA overview, and open source software licensing introduction.

-* July 2020 slides for the Licensing Hackathon as we make our licensing more consistent for software, documentation, and symbolic scores across the whole DDMAL organization.

-As an example, this repository is licensed using the MIT License.
+The repo itself is also meant to serve as an example of how one might license a combination of software, symbolic music scores, and documentation.

 You can add a license to your GitHub repo following this tutorial: https://help.github.com/en/articles/adding-a-license-to-a-repository
+Choose the license that applies to your *software*.

-This repo also includes an example file (hello-simssa.py) showing how you can include the MIT license in your code.
+This repo includes an example file (hello-simssa.py) showing how you can include the MIT license in your actual code.
 You should have a license for the whole repo as well as the license text in all your files.

+You can also include additional licenses (in the README and at the file level) so that you can use Creative Commons licenses for your symbolic scores and documentation.
+See below for example text.

 ### If people can't figure out if they're allowed to use your stuff, they probably won't use it!
 ### That means NO CITATIONS! ;_;